Operation Hydra (1943): Second wave

-The attack by 131 1 Group aircraft, 113 Lancasters, 6 Pathfinder Shifters and 12 Pathfinder Backers-Up began at 12:31 a.m. to destroy the V2 works, in two buildings about 300 yd long.
-The bombers carried a minimum of ninety 4000 lb and just under seven hundred 1000 lb bombs.
+The attack by 131 1 Group aircraft, 113 Lancasters, 6 Pathfinder Shifters and 12 Pathfinder Backers-Up began at 00:31 to destroy the V-2 works, in two buildings about 300 yd long.
+The bombers carried a minimum of ninety 4000 lb, and just under seven hundred 1000 lb bombs.
 The pathfinders had to move the marking from the first wave targets to the new ones, which had never been tried before.
 Each of the six pathfinder squadrons provided one aircraft as a shifter, which were to fly at 12000 ft with their bomb-sights set for 5000 ft, which would make the markers land a mile short of the aiming point.

 Just before the first wave finished bombing, the Pathfinder shifters would aim their red target indicators at the green indicators dropped by the first wave backers-up, ensuring that their red markers would land on the new aiming point, a mile short of the previous one.
-The green markers had been laid accurately but one Pathfinder shifter dropped .75 mi short and three overshot by the same distance.
+The green markers had been laid accurately but one Pathfinder shifter dropped 0.75 mi short and three overshot by the same distance.
 The last shifter marked accurately and Searby warned the second wave to ignore the misplaced markers.
 The bombing hit a building used to store rockets, destroying the roof and the contents.
 During the attack, a high wind blew target markers eastwards, leading to some aircraft bombing the sea.